Liam Loughlan: Career

 He started his career at the academy of Leicester City, playing for their under-18 team in the 2019–20 season.
 He joined Salford City's development squad during the summer of 2020, and made his competitive debut for the club on 9 September in a EFL Trophy game against Manchester United Under-21s.
 On 8 October 2021, he moved on loan to National League North team Farsley Celtic.
 He was released by Salford at the end of the 2021–22 season.

+In October 2023, Loughlan signed for NPL Premier Division club Ilkeston Town.

+In March 2024, he signed for Southern Premier League Central team Long Eaton United on dual registration.
+Loughlan made 7 appearances for The Blues, scoring 1 goal - in a 3-3 draw against St Ives Town.

+In the summer of 2024, Loughlan made his switch to Long Eaton a permanent one, and has made himself a key figure for the club over the first half of the 24/25 season.
+On 4 January 2025, Loughlan scored twice in a 3-2 win at Quorn - the first double he has scored for the Club.